Aidan Wilson: Club career

 Wilson joined Rangers aged seven from his local boys club Ardencaple.
 He signed a new contract on 9 May 2017 which tied him to the club until May 2019.
 Wilson made his debut for Rangers in a Scottish Premiership match against Aberdeen on 17 May 2017.
 Wilson agreed a further one-year extension to his Rangers contract in October 2017.
 He joined Scottish Championship club Dumbarton on loan in February 2018.
 On 3 August, Wilson joined Forfar Athletic on loan until January 2019.

 After a successful trial period, Wilson signed for NIFL Premiership side Crusaders on 11 September 2020 on a two-year contract.
 On 7 May 2022, he came on as a substitute in the final of the 2021–22 Irish Cup which Crusaders won 2–1 after extra time.

 At the end of the 2021–22 season Wilson signed for Glentoran.
+On 7 May 2024, it was announced that Wilson would be one of ten players departing Glentoran upon the expiry of their contracts.

+On 8 June 2024, Wilson joined Scottish Championship club Airdrieonians.

 International career

 Wilson has represented Scotland U16 in the Victory Shield and U17 and U19 in the Euro Championship.